 Also, according to a study found in THE JOURNAL Of Allergy AND Clinical Immunology, there are four types of respiratory diseases you can get from the inhalation of mold spores mediated by allergic mechanisms.
 They are below:

-Although these are the diseases that you could get from inhaling mold in your house, there are various symptoms when it comes to mold sickness.
+Although these are the diseases you could get from inhaling mold in your house, there are various symptoms of mold sickness.
 Let’s cover those next.

 What Are the Symptoms of Mold Sickness?

-Symptoms of mold sickness with the aforementioned health factors can affect the body in different ways and range from headaches to eye and skin irritation.
+Symptoms of mold sickness with the previously mentioned health factors can affect the body differently and range from headaches to eye and skin irritation.

 The respiratory system is usually impacted the most and can experience: